• Home

 Also, if you ever need to break a variable or adjustable rate contract early, the penalty you pay will only ever be calculated at 3 months interest, which is very reasonable when it comes to mortgage penalties.

-In a "normal" interest rate environment, variable/adjustable rate mortgages are usually lower to begin with than fixed rates.
+In a "normal" interest rate environment, variable/adjustable mortgage rates are usually lower to begin with than fixed rates.
 This is another advantage to this type of mortgage.
 There have been occasions (the time I'm writing this being one of those times) where variable rates are actually higher than fixed rates to begin with which lessen the appeal of this type of interest rate.

 The disadvantage to variable/adjustable rate mortgages is of course the risk of the interest rate increasing.
 However, as I mentioned earlier, you always have the option of locking in your rate if you feel like rates are going up.